Single View Stereo

 After simplifying, we get

-where we have 9 unkowns but only one equation.
-Interestingly if we try for 9 points, we can have 9 such equtions which can be written as
+where we have 9 unknowns but only one equation.
+Interestingly, if we try for 9 points, we can have 9 such equations which can be written as

 Note: We will use SVD to solve this system of equations.
 While the minimum number required is 8, a higher number of points will have high accuracy.